Frequently Asked Questions& answers...

 Where do you hunt and fish?

-Cold Bay, Alaska is roughly 630 miles southwest of Anchorage and access to the area is provided by Alaska Airlines.
+Cold Bay, Alaska is roughly 630 miles southwest of Anchorage and access to the area is provided by Aleutian Airways and Ravn Alaska.
 There are numerous roads of varying quality to access different areas near town.
 The Peninsula is bordered by the Bering Sea to the north and the Pacific Ocean to the south.
 Guests will hunt a wide variety of different locations depending on what species you are targeting.

 What options for hunting and fishing do you offer?

 Fly fishing works well when winds aren’t blowing more than 20 mph.
 Spin and cast gear is also fine.
 We have rods for spinning, casting, and fly, but we recommend that anglers bring their own.
 We also have flies, spinners, etc. for you to use.
 We will process, vacuum seal, and freeze your catch for you.

 October Peak Waterfowl: As the season progresses, October hunts offer peak numbers of waterfowl in the Cold Bay and Izembek National Wildlife Refuge as more birds begin migrating through the area.
 Hunters have a wide abundance of species to choose from, including: Pacific Black Brant, Cacklers, Mallards, Pintails, Green-winged Teal, American and Eurasian Wigeon, Greater Scaup, Bufflehead, Harlequin, Black Scoter, White-winged Scoter, and Ptarmigan.
 Late October provides hunters with the opportunity to watch some Brant and Cackling geese migrating south and observe the number of sea ducks increase.
 The variety of birds is never greater than in mid- to late October.
 With the combination of Cacklers, Brant, puddle ducks, divers, sea ducks, and ptarmigan, we have had groups shoot over 20 species in a single week.